lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/5_rgb_led.rst

 Code
 ^^^^^^^
 We need to create three PWM channels and use random duty cycle to make random RGBLED color.
-Move the program folder “Super_Starter_Kit_for_ESP32_S3/Python/Python_C odes” to disk(D) in advance with the path of “D:/Micropython_Codes”.
+Move the program folder :file:`Super_Starter_Kit_for_ESP32_S3/Python/Python_Codes` to disk(D) in advance with the path of “D:/Micropython_Codes”.

-Open “Thonny”, click :file:`This computer/D:/Micropython_Codes/05.1_RandomColorLight`
-and double click “RandomColorLight.py”.
+Open “Thonny”, click :file:`This computer/D:/Micropython_Codes/05.1_RandomColorLight` and double click “RandomColorLight.py”.

 **05.1_RandomColorLight**